The Best Siding for Different Home Types

 • With proper care, your brick will still look new if the house is sold or handed down.

-• Maintaining brick simple and straightforward, saving time for families who lead busy lives.
+• Maintaining brick is simple and straightforward, saving time for families who lead busy lives.

 Red, beige, brown, and tan are the most common colors for brick siding.
 If these aren’t your style, or you want the freedom to paint non-brick exterior surfaces any color, go with neutral shades like white, gray, and black.